DKFront/email-footer-ugimgryfow/README.md

-# email-footer-ugimgryfow
+# emailsignature-ugimgryfow
-Project link, always the newest version - https://github.com/DKFront/email-footer-ugimgryfow E-mail footer poject for UGIM Gryfów Śląski employees
+Project link, always the newest version - https://github.com/DKFront/emailsignature-ugimgryfow E-mail footer poject for UGIM Gryfów Śląski employees

 It was made to distrubte between UGIM emplyees to attach the file as footer/signature in mails.